 We know resilience starts with communities, and that communities know best what they need.
-Using creative techniques such as PhotoVoice to amplify the voice of youth, and creating opportunities for educators, Elders, parents, coaches, and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows together.
+Using creative techniques to amplify the voice of youth and creating opportunities for educators, Elders, parents, coaches and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows.

 While the Circle of Courage strengthens from the inside-out, the Comprehensive School Health approach builds positive structures around the individual, creating communities where staff and students thrive.

 We work to create safe and caring environments by focusing on: